microteq/whatsigram_messenger/README.md

 ## Attribution

-This integration uses the [CallMeBot](https://www.callmebot.com/) notification service as a foundation, which is kindly provided to the community free of charge.
+This integration is based on the [CallMeBot](https://www.callmebot.com/) notification service, which is kindly provided to the community free of charge.
 <br />
 <br />
 <br />